bazelbuild/starlark/spec.md

 `sorted(x)` returns a new list containing the elements of the iterable sequence x, in sorted order.
 The sort algorithm is stable.

-The optional named parameter `reverse`, if true, causes `sorted` to return results in reverse sorted order.
+The optional named boolean parameter `reverse`, if true, causes `sorted` to return results in reverse sorted order.

 The optional named parameter `key` specifies a function of one